AfterRace/SoC_Project/readme.md

 #### Axi To Audio
 After audio driver copied data from input to data ,This Ip takes the process in Audio to Axi backward and information is converted to audio which we can listen by our headphones.
 #### Audio Copy Driver
-This Linux driver's task is just to copy data from input to output.
+This Linux driver's task is just to copy data from the input to output.
+The first thing that we did it was access to the devices that we created before.
+To do this we used '/dev/uio0' for the Audio to AXI device because it need to handle interrupt, and we used '/dev/mem' for the AXI to Audio because in this case we did not need to use interrupt.
+After mapping the device, we repeated in a loop these instructions: we enabled the interrupt for the Audio To AXI, we waited the interrupt and we copied the content of the Audio To Axi registers to the AXI to Audio registers.
+In this way we transferred  the audio from the line in to the headphone out ports of the ZedBoard.

 ### Step 2: Receive Audio Over Network in Linux and Play it Back
 In this step of the project ,we wrote  a new audio driver which will have capable of getting audio over network.When we are creating this driver and component design , because of audio broadcast is using UDP protocol we created our driver accordingly.For networking